WatForm/fortress/DevelopersGuide.md

 * Sorts and constants/functions declared create a `Signature`.
 * `Terms`/formulas are built using the msfol package.
 * A signature and a list of terms together create a `Theory`.
-* A `ProblemState` contains a theory, scopes for the sorts, and additional information that is used throughout the fortress process.
+* A `ProblemState` contains
+    - a theory
+    - scopes for the sorts
+    - unapply (see below)
+    - rangeRestricts (where added? symmetry and range formulas - duplicate info?)
+    - anything else?
 * Elements of a bounded sort are called `domain elements`.
 * A sort scope can be
     - `unbound` or `bound` (with a scope size)=